 - Bake at 350°F for 20 minutes for gooier brownies.
 If you want them cooked more, put them back in for 5-10 minutes.

 Add a scoop of ice cream, caramel drizzle, or fudge syrup over the top of your brownies to make a decadent dessert that’s worth sharing.

 One of the easiest ways to make CBD-infused coffee at home is to use CBD oil.
 This recipe is fairly straightforward:

 - Simply make your coffee as you like it.

-- Add some drops of your CBD oil into the coffee, depending on your preferred dosage.
-(Typically, you want to use about 5-15mg is recommended per cup.)
+- Add some drops of CBD oil into the coffee, depending on your preferred dosage.
+(Typically, you want to use about 5-15 mg recommended per cup.)